LambriniWorks/Passman/README.md

 - Auto-copy to clipboard - Prevents keylogging risks.
 - Clipboard auto-clears after 60 seconds - No lingering passwords.

 If there's nothing to steal, there's nothing to hack.
-Passman eliminates stored password vaults entirely.
+Passo eliminates stored password vaults entirely.

 ## How It Works
 1. You enter your Master Password and the Website/App Name.
-2. Passman mathematically generates a unique password.
+2. Passo mathematically generates a unique password.
 3. The password is copied to your clipboard and auto-clears in 60 seconds.
 4. No passwords are stored.
 No vaults, no databases, no risks.